vsantjr/IDeepS/Mark/sinnode.md

 - Deactivate the ```myenv``` conda environment if it is already activated.
 The environment is activated within the script;
 - run ```sbatch dcgan.srm```.

 Click [here](../Code/dcgan.py) to access the ```dcgan.py``` program.
-Such a code was developed based on an official [PyTorch tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) created by [Nathan Inkawhich](https://github.com/inkawhich).
+Such a code was developed by Valdivino Santiago Júnior based on an official [PyTorch tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) created by [Nathan Inkawhich](https://github.com/inkawhich).
 It is a program addressing the deep convolutional generative adversarial network [(DCGAN)](https://arxiv.org/abs/1511.06434).
-Note that since the number of images in the target set is very small for DCGAN, the outputs/results are not very promissing.
-See details in the code.
+Note that since the number of images in the target set is very small for DCGAN (only 1,294 images of the [imagenettetvt320](https://www.kaggle.com/datasets/valdivinosantiago/imagenettetvt320) dataset), the outputs/results are not very promissing.
+More details in the code.
+Furthermore, if you want to see the notebook version of this code with detailed explanations, take a look at [here](https://github.com/vsantjr/DeepLearningMadeEasy/blob/temp_23-09/PyTorch_DCGAN.ipynb).

 The output after running the program is show below.